wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 print(soup.find('p'))
 ```

-In this case, you searched the HTML for ‘p’ tags, which stands for paragraph and BeautifulSoup returned the first result.
+In this case, you searched the HTML for `p` tags, which stands for paragraph, and BeautifulSoup returned the first result.

 ![HTML example](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/html.png)